+That's because light has to obey the laws of physics.
 You cannot hide how you lit something.
-Everything about the light - style, color, direction, size, beam spread, etc., - is on display for any shooter with something between his or her ears to figure out.
+Everything about the light — style, color, direction, size, beam spread, etc., — is on display for any shooter with the willingness to figure out.

 Here are some starters.

 Q: What direction is the light coming from?

 A: (Okay, this one is pretty easy.)
 If the light appears to be coming from multiple places and/or directions, yeah, probably multiple sources.
 As you progress further into lighting, you'll likely become interested in using multiple lights.